 How do I compare the Lifestyle Assessment Fitness Level to other commonly used fitness tests (muscular fitness test, laboratory tests, Cooper test)?

 Lifestyle Assessment Fitness Level estimates the level of your aerobic (endurance) fitness; thus, it does not evaluate your muscular fitness or strength.
 Direct maximal oxygen uptake tests conducted in a laboratory are popular especially with athletes and they require maximal effort.
-Cooper test also requires 12 mins of maximal effort and is not suitable or recommended for evaluating the fitness of large groups of people with a range of different health conditions.
+The Cooper test also requires 12 mins of maximal effort and is not suitable or recommended for evaluating the fitness of large groups of people with a range of different health conditions.
 Lifestyle Assessment determines the fitness level based on self-paced walking and it does not require maximal speed or exercising until exhaustion.
 It is a reliable fitness level evaluation method for practical purposes and applicable for large groups of people.